John Joseph Merlin: Life

 and around 1774 Johann Christian Fischer was painted by Gainsborough standing next to one of Merlin's pianos.

 Thomas Gainsborough painted Merlin himself in 1781, holding a pocket beam balance which he had invented.

 Even though she regarded him as a foreigner, novelist Fanny Burney wrote of Merlin with affection:

 While he was certainly respected for his talents, Merlin also seems to have cultivated his image as an eccentric.

 He took advantage of balls and masquerades to promote himself, appearing in public in odd costumes and showing off his inventions.

 The Morning Post and Daily Advertiser of 4 March 1778 declared "Mr. Merlin, the mechanic" to be the most striking Character of the 900 people attending a masquerade ball at the Pantheon.
 Merlin appeared "as a gouty gentleman, in a chair of his own construction, which, by a transverse direction of two winches, he wheeled about himself, with great facility to any part of the room."
-At an event held by Teresa Cornelys in Carlisle House, Soho Square, Merlin appeared somewhat disastrously on roller skates of his own invention.
+At an event held by Teresa Cornelys in Carlisle House, Soho Square, Merlin appeared somewhat disastrously attempting to play the violin while on roller skates of his own invention- he would proceed to crash into and break a mirror, along with the violin he was playing, and injure himself quite severely.

 By April 1783 Merlin was putting his musical instruments and his automatons on display at his own museum.
 Advertisements invited readers to visit his Museum of Musical Instruments and Mechanical Inventions at No. 2, Princes Street, Hanover Square, London.

 Well-off Londoners could meet their friends at Merlin's Mechanical Museum in the afternoon or evening, pay to see the exhibits, and drink tea or coffee for another shilling.

 Around 1785, Merlin unsuccessfully proposed the construction of an elaborate "Necromantic Cave", in which he would take on the persona of Ambrosius Merlin to entertain visitors with musical instruments and mechanical automata, alternating darkness and light in ways that may have related to aesthetic ideas of the Sublime.

 In November 1787, Merlin either moved, or expanded, to 11 Princes Street.